aptible/aptible-api-go/aptibleapi/docs/BackupRetentionPolicy.md

 ### NewBackupRetentionPolicy

-`func NewBackupRetentionPolicy(id int32, metaType string, createdAt string, daily int32, monthly int32, yearly int32, makeCopy bool, keepFinal bool, ) *BackupRetentionPolicy`
+`func NewBackupRetentionPolicy(id int32, metaType string, createdAt string, daily int32, monthly int32, yearly int32, pitrDays int32, makeCopy bool, keepFinal bool, ) *BackupRetentionPolicy`

 NewBackupRetentionPolicy instantiates a new BackupRetentionPolicy object This constructor will assign default values to properties that have it defined,